magna-sec/RevNDev/README.md

 2. Run the commands in `winrm.txt` on said workstation.
 3. Run `ansible-playbook -i inventory.yml main.yml`

+Windows Defender is finncky so if you want a hard "OFF" do:
+1. `msconfig` -> safe made on -> reboots
+2. Run `C:\DisableDefender.ps1` in powershell
+3. `msconfig` -> safe made off -> reboots

 ## Current Abilities
 - Installs various tooling that can be easily seen in `roles/revndev/defaults/main.yml`.
 - Removes annoying bloatware from the system.